ethteck/splat/docs/Adding-Symbols.md

 osInitialize = 0x801378C0; // type:func
 ```

 :information_source: The file used can be overridden via the `symbol_addrs_path` setting in the global `options` section of the splat yaml.
-This option can also accept multiple paths, allowing to organize symbols in multiple files.
+This option can also accept a list of paths, allowing for symbols to be organized in multiple files.

 ## symbol